|Riding Style||All Mountain|

 Weston Range 2020 Review by The Good Ride

 The Weston Range is an all-mountain/one board quiver ride for those that want a very jump friendly aggressive all-mountain freestyle ride on groomers but want to set it back in powder to get some extra directional float.

-How This Review Happened: We borrowed this for an extended demo and but we are still waiting for a return label from Weston.
+How This Review Happened: We borrowed this for an extended demo and returned it.

 Conditions: Pretty good groomers, some harder groomers and about 4 inches of powder on groomers and on top of some pretty messy leftover powder.

 Riders: James (Size 9, 5’10” 185-195lbs),Grant (Size 11 6’ 160lbs)

 Boots: Adidas Tactical ADV